Kesteven and Sleaford High School: 1970–79: Comprehensive schools debate

-1980–2011: Expansion
+1980–2010: Consolidation and expansion

-In the 1979 general election, a Conservative government came to power and the Council shifted focus towards retaining Grammar Schools where they still existed and improving schools where work had been put on hold during the comprehensive debate; despite 90% of English councils adopting comprehensive education, Lincolnshire had resisted.
-In 1983, the three Sleaford schools launched a formal collaboration called the Sleaford Joint Sixth Form wherein pupils would remain officially based at one school, but could enroll on sixth form courses offered at any of the schools in the consortium.
+In the 1979 general election, Margaret Thatcher's Conservative government came to power and shortly afterwards it repealed much of the Education Act 1976 and thus allowed local authorities to retain grammar schools (where they still existed) through the Education Act 1979.
+In Lincolnshire, the Council shifted focus towards retaining its remaining grammar schools (including KSHS) and improving schools where work had been put on hold during the comprehensive debate; despite 90% of English councils adopting comprehensive education, Lincolnshire had resisted.
+In 1983, the three Sleaford schools launched a formal collaboration called the Sleaford Joint Sixth Form wherein pupils would remain officially based at one school, but could enrol on sixth form courses offered at any of the schools in the consortium.
 This was to enable the widest range of choice in courses.

+In 1994, the County Council commenced a £2m programme of refurbishment and building at KSHS, including the addition of a new teaching block and sports hall and a new music block, which all officially opened in 1996.
+The school's roll expanded sharply afterwards, rising from 560 in 1996 to 721 in 1999.
+Another new block housing a library and classrooms was opened in 2006.
+KSHS became a specialist visual arts college in 2003 and a training school in 2008.